Original Pdf: pdf

-- TL;DR: We propose an exponential learning rate schedule for networks with BatchNorm, which surprisingly performs well in practice and is provably equivalent to popular LR schedules like Step Decay.
+TL;DR: We propose an exponentially growing learning rate schedule for networks with BatchNorm, which surprisingly performs well in practice and is provably equivalent to popular LR schedules like Step Decay.

-- Keywords: batch normalization, weight decay, learning rate, theory of deep learning
+Keywords: batch normalization, weight decay, learning rate, deep learning theory